perfana/test-events-command-runner/README.md

     PT30S|run-command(scale to 3)|name=k8sCommand;app=myapp;namespace=mynamespace;replicas=3

-The `PT30S` is the when the event should happen after start of test, so 30 seconds after the start.
+The `PT30S` is when the event should happen after start of test, so 30 seconds after the start.
 The `run-command(scale to 3)` is the event identifier and a message to be included in the registered event so you can see what its purpose is.
 The `name` matches a name of a command runner plugin config.
 If no specific name is given, all command runner configs that contain an `onScheduledEvent` will be triggered.